 A Second Garment

 While making your second garment you get to design further, applying what you have learned in the first garment and taking your second garment to new areas of exploration.
 This is where you can change the kind of fabric you are using, play with pattern and print, repurposing, or use interesting methods of topstitching and sewn lines.
-As we progress throughout the year, you will learn a new method of sewing each time to create an arsenal of skills.
+As we progress throughout the year, you will learn a new method of sewing each time to build your skillset.

 What are you making?